Home Health OT Strategies and Insights

 Find out more about the book and some of Monika's favorite home health OTs resources at the bottom of the article.

-Interview with Monika about her work in home health occupational therapy and new ebook
+An interview with Monika about her work in home health OT and her new ebook

 Potential: What initially drew you to home health occupational therapy?